 Maintaining Package Stand-Up Ability with Thinner Films

-There are many bag styles that are specifically engineered, not just to stand out in the market, but that add structural stability to the package, even with the thinnest of films.
+There are several bag styles engineered specifically to stand out in the market while providing structural stability, even with the thinnest of films.
 Let's explore a few examples:

 The RoPack® package is ROVEMA's trademarked version of a doy style pouch made on a VFFS machine.
 The seals that support the bottom of the package allow for excellent shelf presence and stand up ability and are a great fit for snack foods, powders and confectionery products and was recently recognized by one of our customers for it's innovative design.